 Now we analyze graphs arising from finite geometries.
 A finite projective plane of order $q$ has $q^2+q+ 1$ points and $q^2+q+ 1$ lines satisfying the following axioms. \begin{enumerate} \item Any two distinct points determine a line. \item Any two distinct lines determine a point. \item There exists four points such that no line is incident to three or four of them. \end{enumerate}

-In particular, if $q$ is a prime power there exists a projective plane that arises from a Galois field of order $q$, we denote the field by $GF(q)=\{g_0=0,g_1=1,g_2,\dots,g_{q-1}\}$.
+In particular, if $q$ is a power of a prime number there exists a projective plane that arises from the Galois field of order $q$, we denote the field by $GF(q)=\{g_0=0,g_1=1,g_2,\dots,g_{q-1}\}$.
 It is called the \emph{algebraic projective plane}, and it is denoted by $PG(2,q)$.
 For further information about the algebraic projective planes, see \cite{MR554919}.
 Next, we take a projective plane $PG(2,q)$ and we will label their points and lines.